Arcadia-Science/noveltree/README.md

 ```
 > #### Parameter descriptions:
 > `input`: Complete filepath to input samplesheet.
 May be locally stored, or remotely stored (again - if remote, provide S3 URI, or hyperlink to other cloud storage).
 > `mcl_inflation`: DEFAULT "1.0,2.0,3.0".
-Set of MCL inflation parameters to be tested when clustering proteins into orthogroups with OrthoFinder.
+Quoted, comma-separated list of MCL inflation parameters to be tested when clustering proteins into orthogroups with OrthoFinder.
 > `min_num_spp_per_og`: DEFAULT: 4.
 Minimum # of species an orthogroup must contain for phylogenetic inference.
 > `min_num_grp_per_og`: DEFAULT: 1.
 Minimum # of 'higher' order taxonomic groups and orthogroup must contain for phylogenetic inference.
 > `max_copy_num_spp_tree`: DEFAULT: 5.
 Maximum # of per-species gene copy number an orthogroup may contain for species-tree inference.